 What to do if Your Computer Does not Detect a Hard Drive

 If you do not find the drives, turn off your computer and unplug the drives.
 Re-plug it to a different SATA port on the motherboard.
 Repeat the process until you have exhausted all the ports.
-A separate article details this troubleshooting process when your HDD is not detected.
+Sometimes the HDD can keep disconnecting, so also keep that in mind.

-Try connecting the drives with a spare SATA cable as a last resort.
+As a last resort, try connecting the drives with a spare SATA cable.
 Restart the computer after each attempt.

 Frequently Asked Questions